-(3) This section does not apply to any liability to pay any credit charge which has been determined by the former Commercial Tribunal established under the Commercial Tribunal Act 1984 before the coming into operation of section 6 of the Credit Amendment Act 1992 1.
+(3) This section does not apply to any liability to pay any credit charge which has been determined by the former Commercial Tribunal established under the Commercial Tribunal Act 1984 6 before the coming into operation of section 6 of the Credit Amendment Act 1992 1.

-(4) A regulation which, under section 123, prescribes the term “consumer credit insurance” to describe the insurance referred to in clause 1(e)(iv) of Schedule 2, clause 1(b)(iii) of Schedule 4 or clause 1(k)(iii) of Schedule 7 is to be taken to authorise (and always to have authorised) the use of that term to describe that insurance even though it included insurance against unemployment.
+(4) A regulation which, under section 123, prescribes the term consumer credit insurance to describe the insurance referred to in clause 1(e)(iv) of Schedule 2, clause 1(b)(iii) of Schedule 4 or clause 1(k)(iii) of Schedule 7 is to be taken to authorise (and always to have authorised) the use of that term to describe that insurance even though it included insurance against unemployment.

-(5) A regulation which, under section 123, prescribes the term “unemployment insurance” to describe the insurance referred to in clause 1(e)(vi) of Schedule 2, clause 1(b)(v) of Schedule 4 or clause 1(k)(v) of Schedule 7 (as in force before the repeal of those provisions) is to be taken to authorise (and always to have authorised) the use of that term to describe insurance against unemployment of the debtor despite the repeal of those provisions.
+(5) A regulation which, under section 123, prescribes the term unemployment insurance to describe the insurance referred to in clause 1(e)(vi) of Schedule 2, clause 1(b)(v) of Schedule 4 or clause 1(k)(v) of Schedule 7 (as in force before the repeal of those provisions) is to be taken to authorise (and always to have authorised) the use of that term to describe insurance against unemployment of the debtor despite the repeal of those provisions.

 [Section 167B inserted by No. 58 of 1992 s.
 6; amended by No. 55 of 2004 s.
 177.]